CodePath-ListenUp/ListenUp/README.md

 * User can open the song in other streaming services
 * User can favorite songs
 * User can post songs
+* User can view their favorite songs

 **Optional Nice-to-have Stories**

 * User can share streaming links from in the app
 * User can switch between grid view and list view
 * User can filter by genre (or other tags, potentially)
-* User can view the songs they've liked
 * User can comment on posted songs
 * User can open the app from the share page in other apps to quickly create a post